calvinsettachatgul/bike/brainstorm.md

 * Rating a bike route
     - areas prone accident areas
     - bicyclist rated as dangerous
-    - bike lane present what percentage of the route
+    - bike lane present what percentage of the route what type of bike lane protected? narrow or wide?
     - traffic lights
     - stop signs
     - lighting